vdbergh/vtjson/README.md

 safe_cast(schema, object)
 ```

-(where `schema` should be a valid type hint) that functions exactly like `cast` except that it also verifies at run time that the given object matches the given schema.
+(where `schema` should be a valid type annotation) that functions exactly like `cast` except that it also verifies at run time that the given object matches the given schema.

 ## Creating types